FormidableLabs/nextjs-sanity-fe/README.md

 Webhooks are an important part of this project.
 In order to serve accurate data and cache it for long periods of time, there must be notifications when content changes occur.
 Luckily, sanity has excellent support for [webhooks](https://www.sanity.io/docs/webhooks).

 Webhook(s) are utilized as the change detection mechanism.
-Our current cache strategy is based around using the `surrogate-key` header with the value of the `slug` for that content item.
+Our current cache strategy is based around using the Fastly `surrogate-key` header with the value of the `slug` for that content item.

 [Slugs](https://www.sanity.io/docs/slug-type) are an important part of our caching strategy.
 Sanity defines them as: